Battle of Tricamarum: Aftermath

-Gelimer realized that his kingdom was lost, and attempted to flee to Spain, where some Vandals still remained, not having followed the main forces when they crossed into North Africa years earlier.
-However, the Byzantines heard of his plans and intercepted him.
-He was forced to abandon his belongings and take refuge in the mountains of Tunis with the Berbers.
-The next year he was found and surrounded by Roman forces led by Pharas the Herulian.
-At first he refused to surrender, even after promises of being allowed to rule.
-After a particularly nasty winter, he eventually gave up and surrendered to Belisarius.
-The Vandal Kingdom ended, and their provinces in Sardinia, Corsica, and the Balearic Islands came under the control of Justinian as Byzantine North Africa.
+Belisarius marched on the city of Hippo Regius, which opened its gates to him, and the royal treasures of the Vandals were captured.
+Gelimer realized that he had lost the support of Vandal nobles, following the two defeats (Ad Decimum and Tricamarum), and attempted to flee to Spain.
+The Byzantines heard of his plans and intercepted him.
+He was forced to abandon his belongings and take refuge in the mountains of Tunis with the Moors.
+He was found and surrounded by Byzantine forces led by Pharas the Herulian.
+At first, he refused to surrender, even after promises that he would be allowed to rule.
+After a heavy winter, he eventually gave up and surrendered to Belisarius.
+The Vandal Kingdom ended, and its provinces in Sardinia, Corsica, and the Balearic Islands came under the control of Justinian as part of the Byzantine North Africa.
+Gelimer was transported to Constantinople, along with captured treasures, to witness the triumph of Belisarius.
+According to Procopius, the Vandal king once witnessed Justinian in the hippodrome during the triumph; he repeated to himself, "Vanities of vanities, all vanities".
+The historian Paul K. Davis argues that with this victory, the Byzantines restored control over North Africa, which then served as the launching point for their invasion of the Italian Peninsula.
+Its success temporarily reunited much of the former Eastern and Western Roman Empires under one imperial authority.

-Importance

-Paul K. Davis writes, "With this victory, the Byzantines regained control of North Africa for the Eastern Roman Empire.
-This position became a springboard for the Byzantine invasion of Italy, and that invasion reincorporated, temporarily, the Eastern and Western Roman Empire."